Hannybiggs/fitness-tracker/README.md

-# Ftiness Tracker
+# Fitness Tracker

 [Check the live application](https://fitness-tracker98876.herokuapp.com)

-This application was adjusted from an existing Budget Tracker and was improved to allow for offline functionality.
+This application is a Fitness Tracker that will keep track of workouts.
+There is a dashboard that helps you visualize your progress.
+The dashboard is updateded based on your daily exercise input.
+You can then keep track of your stats over time.

 <img src= "https://github.com/Hannybiggs/fitness-tracker/blob/main/Assets/screenshot1.png">
 <img src= "https://github.com/Hannybiggs/fitness-tracker/blob/main/Assets/screenshot2.png">

 ## How to Use:
-To use the user inputs their transaction name, transaction amount, and chooses to add the amount or subtract the amount from the running total.
-The amount is then updated in the chart down below and shows the trend over time.
-Additionally, it is added to the table directly under the transaction input.

-## Goals when undertaking:
-- Retain the existing functionality of the online budget tracker
-- Commit to Github frequently to keep track of progress
-- Add needed code to enable offline functionality
+To use the user inputs their exercise type, exercise name, weight, sets, reps, and duration.
+For each exercise session you can add multiple exercises.
+When you are finished entering your exercises, you can click "complete."
+The collective results of your enetered exercises will be tracked on the Dashboard.

+## Technology used:
+- Mongo DB - for database use
+- Heroku - for live deployment; links to Mongo DB
+- Mongodb Atlas
+- Javascript

-## Adjustments for offline functionality - enable access to cache
+## Adjustments for full functionality
-- Add db.js - checks database, save records, fetches, etc.
-- Add service-worker.js - contains files to cache, activates the needed service worker
+- Add model index.js
+- Add model workout.js
+- Add routes apiRoutes.js
-- Add manifest.webmanifest
+- Add htmlRoutes.js

 ## Results
-The budget tracker functions as intended both online and offline.
-When accessing the budget tracker online it can be accessed via the live Heroku link (found at the top)
+The fitness tracker functions as intended both online and offline.
+When accessing the fitness tracker online it can be accessed via the live Heroku link (found at the top).